marydhevanayagam/Transcriptomic-Profiling-of-Older-Age-Sarcoma-Patients-using-TCGA-RNA-seq-data/README.md

 This Repository includes :

-  1.The code used to analyse the TCGA-SARC RNA seq analysis used in the Study " Transcriptomic-Profiling-of-Old-Age-Sarcoma-Patients-using-TCGA-RNA-seq-data".
+  1. The code used to analyse the TCGA-SARC RNA seq analysis used in the Study " Transcriptomic-Profiling-of-Old-Age-Sarcoma-Patients-using-TCGA-RNA-seq-data".

   2. The Documents folder includes all the files used and generated during analysis.